*Updated May 2026*

 Sod is a different problem.
 It arrives with a mature root system already grown on the farm.
 Its job in the first few weeks isn't to build roots from zero — it's to *bridge* those existing roots down into your soil.
 That's a different nutritional need, and in the Northeast three things make the old high-phosphorus reflex the wrong default:

-- Most established Northeast soils already test medium-to-high in phosphorus.
+- Most established Northeast lawns already test medium-to-high in phosphorus.
+Native Connecticut soils are generally low in phosphorus — but decades of fertilizing have pushed established lawn soils up, and phosphorus binds tightly and accumulates rather than washing away.
 Adding more does nothing for the lawn and runs off into the watershed.

 - Excess soluble phosphorus suppresses mycorrhizae — the beneficial fungi that extend a young root system's reach.
-When soil phosphorus is high, the plant stops forming the partnership.
-You can fertilize your way *out* of strong establishment.
+When soil phosphorus is already high, the plant invests less in that partnership, and the lawn tends to root shallower and stay more input-dependent.
+You can fertilize your way out of strong establishment.

 - Connecticut and most Northeast states restrict phosphorus on lawns.
-It's permitted at new sod installation, but the modern best practice points toward low phosphorus, not a high-P load.
+Connecticut's 2013 law restricts phosphorus on established lawns unless a soil test shows a deficiency.
+It's permitted at new sod installation — but the modern best practice points toward low phosphorus, not a high-P load.

 The options, compared